Ultrasound Tomography of Musculoskeletal Tissues with Generative Neural Physics: Abstract

 \section{Abstract}

-\bfseries \boldmath Abstract: Ultrasound computed tomography (USCT) is a radiation‐free, high‐resolution modality but remains limited for musculoskeletal imaging due to conventional ray‐based reconstructions that neglect strong scattering.
-We propose a generative neural physics framework that couples generative networks with physics‐informed neural simulation for fast, high‐fidelity 3D USCT.
-By learning a compact surrogate of ultrasonic wave propagation from only dozens of cross‐modality images, our method merges the accuracy of wave modeling with the efficiency and stability of deep learning.
+Ultrasound Tomography (UT) is a radiation‐free, high‐resolution modality, but remains limited for musculoskeletal imaging due to the high computational cost and instability of full-waveform inversion in strongly scattering media.
+We propose a generative neural physics framework that couples generative networks with physics‐informed neural simulation for fast, high‐fidelity 3D UT.
+By learning a compact surrogate of ultrasonic wave propagation from a limited set of cross-modality images, our method merges the accuracy of wave modeling with the efficiency and stability of deep learning.
 This enables accurate quantitative imaging of \textit{in vivo} musculoskeletal tissues, producing spatial maps of acoustic properties beyond reflection‐mode images.
-On synthetic and \textit{in vivo} data (breast, arm, leg), we reconstruct 3D maps of tissue parameters in under ten minutes, with sensitivity to biomechanical properties in muscle and bone and resolution comparable to MRI.
-By overcoming computational bottlenecks in strongly scattering regimes, this approach advances USCT toward routine clinical assessment of musculoskeletal disease.
+On synthetic and \textit{in vivo} data of breasts, arms, and legs, we reconstruct 3D maps of tissue parameters in under ten minutes, with sensitivity to acoustic variations in musculoskeletal tissues and resolution comparable to MRI.
+By overcoming computational bottlenecks in strongly scattering regimes, this approach demonstrates the feasibility of quantitative UT for musculoskeletal imaging and advances its development toward future routine clinical use.